juicetinliu/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

 ### What worked well about the system and what didn't?
 It was very intuitive for users (the colored light on the knob helped users a lot by signalling what state the system was in).
 The animations also made the system much cooler.
+While using the button allowed the users to feel in control, as stated in the earlier feedback, it could easily become annoying/cumbersome to always have to press the button - using a voice activation phrase would solve this.
 We didn't have access to a speaker for this lab so audio playback was not available.

 ### What worked well about the controller and what didn't?
-The controller made it very easy to simulate actual voice controls without much latency or issues with recognition (since I was in control of the processing).
-The only possible drawbacks would be that I had to be in the same room as the user (could have used an audio streaming service).
+The controller made it very easy to simulate actual voice controls without much latency or issues with recognition (since I was in control of the voice processing).
+The only drawback was that I had to be in the same room as the user (using an audio streaming service would solve this).

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
 Latency can be a problem - if user interaction is the main focus then this can siginificantly impact the user's experience.
 Another issue can be how limiting the controller can be for the operator - only a set of limited actions can be chosen and run.